smart appliance controlled by phone

 Kohler Experience Center.
 6 W 22nd St, New York, NY (Flatiron District)

-You’ll need a partner to help you with your designs that incorporate smart home tech.
+Here’s some good news.
+You don’t need to become an expert.
+You can partner with an expert who can help you with your designs that incorporate smart home tech.
 And that partner will be a technology integrator: someone who knows the ins and outs of today’s electronic systems, who is an expert in tech-related products, networks, security and infrastructure requirements.

 A technology integrator is a new category of subcontractor, the expert you need who will design and build a tech-based system.
 Just like an electrician or an HVAC technician, an integrator designs and installs smart home systems.
 The integrator will also teach your clients how to operate their smart homes.
 Further, they make adjustments after homeowners have lived in their homes for a while.